dariopellegrini/Spike/README.md

 ```

 This library lets you to split API request's details inside kotlin files, in order to have more control on what each API does and needs.
 Each file is a sealed class and must implement the interface TargetType.
-Every detail of each call is selected using a when statement:
+Every detail of each call is selected using a when statement.
 See this example (TVMazeAPI.kt):

 ``` kotlin